 TB Questionnaire - This questionnaire will help students plan on what type of TB test they will need to submit to the University.

 Tuberculosis (TB) - This document contains frequently asked questions about TB and the Quantiferon Blood Test and the TB Skin Test.

 SUU requires that every international student carries personal health insurance during their enrollment as a student.
 Health care can be very expensive in the United States; a few days in the hospital could result in a bill in excess of $20,000.
 Personal health insurance will help protect students from these high costs in case of illness or injury.

 To make sure our students are financially covered in the event of medical need, the following coverage minimums have been established to ensure students are financially protected in the event of sickness or injury:

 *Note: these are plan minimums required by Southern Utah University; your plan may exceed these requirements.

-Proof of Insurance - Complete and submit this form to the GEC as proof of your personal health insurance.
+Proof of Insurance - Complete and submit this form to the ISSS as proof of your personal health insurance.

 Insurance Providers - To learn more about health insurance, contact the companies listed on this link.

 *SUU does not endorse any specific insurance provider.
 Students are expected to evaluate and select their own insurance.